44-566-Machine-Learning-S24/ml-s24-project-Huzzein01/README.md

 # Traffic Analysis Project

 ## Overview
-This project aims to analyze traffic data collected at various time intervals to understand traffic patterns, trends, and relationships between different variables.
-The project includes exploratory data analysis, predictive modeling using machine learning techniques, and evaluation of model performance.
+This project aims to analyze traffic data using machine learning techniques to understand traffic patterns and predict traffic situations.
+The project includes several notebooks, each focusing on different aspects of the analysis.

-## Notebooks
+### Notebooks Overview

-### 1. data_exploration.ipynb
+1. Data Exploration
-- This notebook contains exploratory data analysis (EDA) of the traffic dataset.
-- Important findings from the EDA include:
-  - Identification of peak traffic hours during weekdays.
-  - Analysis of traffic patterns across different days of the week.
-  - Examination of correlations between various features such as vehicle counts and total traffic volume.
+This notebook explores the dataset containing traffic data, including timestamps, vehicle counts, and traffic situations.
+It examines the distribution of features, identifies any missing values, and visualizes key insights using plots and graphs.

-### 2. linear_regression.ipynb
+2. Feature Engineering
+In this notebook, we perform feature engineering to extract useful features from the raw data.
+This includes converting timestamps into numerical features, creating lag features to capture temporal patterns, and encoding categorical variables.

-- Initial Data Prep Section:
+3. Initial Data Preparation
-  - Reads and cleans the dataset.
-  - Creates training and testing sets.
-- Linear Regression:
-  - Performs linear regression on the selected features and target variable.
-  - Computes metrics such as mean squared error and R-squared.
-- Comments on Results:
-  - Discusses the performance of the initial linear regression model and potential areas for improvement.

-### 3. additional_analysis.ipynb
-- Investigates additional features or models to improve prediction accuracy.
-- Explores feature engineering, feature selection, or alternative machine learning algorithms.
-- Final Evaluation with Test Set:
-  - Evaluates the final model's performance on the test set.
+The initial data prep notebook reads, cleans, and prepares the dataset for modeling.
+It selects relevant features and splits the data into training and testing sets.

+4. Decision Tree Classifier
+The decision tree classifier notebook implements a basic classification model using a decision tree algorithm.
+It evaluates the model's performance using metrics such as precision, recall, and F1-score.

+5. Support Vector Machine (SVM) Classifier
+This notebook explores the use of SVM as an alternative classifier to improve the model's performance.
+It compares the results of SVM with the decision tree classifier and discusses any improvements.

+6. Model Evaluation and Comparison
+In this notebook, we perform a final evaluation of the models using the test set.
+We compare the performance of the decision tree classifier and SVM, analyzing their respective strengths and weaknesses.

-### 4. README.md
+### Important Results
-- Overview of the project.
-- Comments on each notebook and important results.

-## Conclusion
-Overall, this project provides insights into traffic dynamics and explores predictive modeling techniques to forecast traffic volume.
-By analyzing traffic data and building predictive models, the project aims to contribute to transportation planning and management efforts.
+The decision tree classifier achieved an overall accuracy of 0.75, with precision and recall scores varying across different traffic situations.
+SVM outperformed the decision tree classifier with an accuracy of 0.80, indicating its effectiveness in handling non-linear data.
+Feature engineering played a crucial role in improving model performance by extracting relevant features and encoding categorical variables.